Commercial insurance options

 Many of New Hampshire’s small businesses need commercial auto insurance to protect against accidents and other incidents that involve their business vehicles.
 Vehicles used for work often require higher limits and coverages because they’re considered to have more risk than personal vehicles.

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a catering business in Nashua or a manufacturing facility in Manchester.
+Each gets customized coverage to match their unique needs, whether they own a catering business in Nashua or a manufacturing facility in Manchester.

 Several factors affect the cost of your New Hampshire commercial auto policy, including your:

 Some industries have more risk than others.
 A plumber who carries tools and equipment to various job sites every day can expect to pay more than a financial advisor who occasionally travels to client meetings.